 1.3 These requirements are intended to evaluate the length of time that the types of assemblies specified in 1.1 will contain a fire or retain their structural integrity, or both, dependent upon the type of assembly involved, during a predetermined test exposure.
 The test evaluates the assembly’s resistance to heat, and in some instances to a hose stream, while carrying an applied load, if the assembly is load bearing.

 If you’re in the California Residential Code (CRC) you’ll quickly find that the word firewall isn’t in the codebook but only a couple times.
 That said, however, when we’re referring to the wall or door within a garage which separates the garage from the house, as contractors we refer to this as the fire separation wall or fire barriers and or course fire doors.

 The word firewall denotes a “tested system”.
-A true firewall is usually designed, which is to say as a “designed system.”
+A true firewall is usually designed, which is to say it’s a “designed system.”
 Moreover, its made-up from special materials all “rated” to resist a fires destructive powers for well, a predetermined amount of time such as for example 1-4 hours.
 All in order to prevent the spread of fire from one building to another building.